NXP/el2go-agent/zephyr/samples/el2go_claimcode_encryption/README.rst

     - One stop bit
     - No flow control

-8. Flash the application to the board.
-In case the image is signed, the base address needs to be adjusted to 0x08001000.
+8. Flash the application to the board using west flash command.

 Building, Flashing and Running
 ******************************